Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Arizona standard deduction adjustments

 In 2019, the passage of Arizona HB 2757 introduced adjustments to Arizona’s standard deduction amounts, aligning them with the federal standard deduction.
-For single and married (filing separately) taxpayers, Arizona’s standard deduction was increased to $12,200, from $5,312 — a 130% increase.
-For head of household filers, Arizona’s standard deduction was raised to $18,350, from $10,336 (up 78%).
-And for married (filing jointly) taxpayers, Arizona’s standard deduction was boosted to $24,400, from $10,336, a whopping 136% hike.
+For the 2024 tax year, for single and married (filing separately) taxpayers, Arizona’s standard deduction was $14,600, and will rise to $15,000 for the 2025 tax year.
+For head of household filers, Arizona’s standard deduction for the 2024 tax year was $21,900, and will rise to $22,500 for the 2025 tax year.
+And for married (filing jointly) taxpayers, Arizona’s standard deduction was $29,200 for the 2024 tax year; this amount rises to $30,000 for the 2025 tax year.

-To allay fears that increasing Arizona’s standard deductions could curb charitable giving, Arizona HB 2757 also stipulates that “the Arizona standard deduction can be increased by 25 percent of the charitable deductions the taxpayer would have claimed if they had itemized their deductions,” according to Ed Greenberg of the Arizona Department of Revenue.
+To allay fears that increasing Arizona’s standard deductions could curb charitable giving, Arizona HB 2757 also stipulates that “the Arizona standard deduction can be increased by 25 percent of the charitable deductions the taxpayer would have claimed if they had itemized their deductions,” according to Ed Greenberg, formerly of the Arizona Department of Revenue.
 This increase ensures that taxpayers who would have otherwise donated and claimed those gifts while itemizing their tax deductions will still be incentivized to make charitable contributions.

 Eligible charity organizations for the Arizona Charitable Tax Credit